Reasons to Sail in Croatia Later in the Season

 2. Better Sailing Winds

-The Mistral (North West)
+The Mistral (Northwest)

-The Mistral wind is a cool wind that builds up on the sea and blows over the land, which means that it will blow from the northwest in most parts of Croatia.
+The Mistral wind is a cool wind that builds up on the sea and blows over the land, which means that it blows from the northwest in most parts of Croatia.
 Since it’s an inland wind, it will mainly pick up in the afternoon, as the land will warm up faster than the sea, creating a difference in pressure and temperature.
-This is a very welcomed friend that will cool down a hot crew onboard, blowing in a nice breezy temperature.
+The Mistral is a welcome friend that will cool down a hot crew onboard, bringing a nice, breezy temperature.

 3. Less Crowded

 Since most tourists visit Croatia during the summer months, the crowds tend to thin out in September and October.
 Take advantage of what is called the "shoulder season"!
 The restaurants are still open and your chances of getting the best table increase.
 You can be more spontaneous during your Croatia sailing vacation because you do not have to book a table in advance.
-It’s also easier to get a spot in the marinas so you can be out at sea sailing all day, without having to hurry to the nicest anchorages to secure a spot.
+It’s also easier to get a spot in the marinas, so you can be out at sea sailing all day without having to hurry to the nicest anchorages to secure a spot.
 This allows you to be more flexible and even pick and choose between secluded bays, marinas, and restaurants.
 Very luxurious!

 4. Better Prices